The Mergers & Acquisitions Review: France

 During the consultation process, the target company's SEC may ask the offeror questions about its industrial and strategic plans for the company.
 It may also choose to be assisted by a third-party expert (whose fees will be paid by the target company, and who will issue a report that will assess the offeror's industrial and strategic plans and their impact on the target company and its employees).
 The third-party expert has three weeks from the filing of the offer to issue its report.

-The Macron labour law reform of 2017 set specific time limits for SECs (which, as indicated above, have replaced works councils as of 1 January 2020) to issue their opinion in the event that their consultation is compulsory.
+The Macron labour law reform of 2017 set specific time limits for SECs (which, as indicated above, have replaced works councils as of 1 January 2020) to issue their opinion in cases where their consultation is compulsory.
 Unless an agreement is reached between an employer and trade union representatives (or, failing that, the SEC) that provides for a specific time frame for their consultation and except for very specific projects (i.e., tender offers, collective redundancies), the members of an SEC must issue their opinion within the following time limits (the starting point being the date on which the employer discloses the whole information on the project and its consequences):

 - one month generally;

 - two months if an SEC is assisted by an expert; and

 - three months in very specific situations where the consultation is carried out in a company that has one or more local SECs involved in the consultation process that are assisted by at least one expert.19

 If an SEC has not issued an opinion within the relevant time limits, it will be deemed to have been consulted and to have issued a negative opinion.